-Whether you need one for work or play, the best computers offer power and affordability right on your desktop, with systems suited to everything from remote work and school to photo and video editing, and even gaming and VR.
+The best computers offer power and affordability right on your desktop, with systems suited to everything from remote work and school to photo and video editing, gaming, and even virtual reality.

 Whether you want the uncluttered design of an all-in-one computer, the compact size of a mini PC or a gaming PC that can handle the latest titles with ease, we've got you covered.
 Be it PC to Mac, these are the best desktop computers we've reviewed.

 To help you choose the right PC that meets your unique needs we've got recommendations for systems that will meet your budget, whether you need lots of power for content creation or a more affordable system for projects and education.

 - Complement your new PC with the best mice for you

 - Get the best monitors for your new desktop

 - These are the best Windows laptops on the market

 The best all-in-one computer we've tested is the 2020 Apple iMac with 5K Retina Display (27-inch).
 It's still the best all-in-one computer for photo and video editing, and a fantastic system all around, thanks to the classic iMac design and new hardware that bumps up the CPU and GPU to deliver excellent power for all of your tasks.
 It's especially well-suited to photo and video editing, but the Apple iMac will fit just as well in any home or office.